swyddfa/esbonio/docs/lsp/editors/kate/_installation.rst

         }
       }

-   For details on what can be passed as ``initializationOptions`` be sure to check out the section on :ref:`editor_integration_config` and have a look at `Kate's LSP Client`_ documentation for more details on general LSP configuration.
+   For more details general LSP configuration have a look at `Kate's LSP Client`_ documentation.

 5. Once you're happy with your configuration be sure to hit the :guilabel:`Apply` button for it to take effect!